google/WebFundamentals/src/content/en/updates/posts/2015/11/devtools-digest-cds-edition.markdown

 {% ytvideo MjaYjUram14 %}

 The work-in-progress **Animation Inspection** gives you a full, detailed picture over what’s happening on anything moving.
-Instead of showing you a transition on one element at a time, we added heuristics that group complex animations to so you can focus on all you’re seeing.
-Have a look at the video and like with Device Mode, we’ll offer a bigger, standalone blog post when we’re fully launched.
+Instead of showing you a transition on one element at a time, we added heuristics that group complex animations so you can focus on all you’re seeing.
+Have a look at the video.
+We’ll offer a bigger, standalone blog post when we’re fully launched.

 ### Layout Mode (Sneak Peek)